nirui/sshwifty/README.md

 with some Github features.

-(Notice: Typos, grammar errors or invalid use of language in the source code and documentation should be catagorized as a bug, please report them if you find any.
+(Notice: Typos, grammar errors or invalid use of language in the source code and documentation should be categorized as a bug, please report them if you find any.
 Thank you!)

 Appreciate your help, enjoy!